JakeSteam/junkbot-code/README.md

 ## Modified

-### 1-bit Bitmaps

-A few bitmaps were exported with a bit depth of 1 (e.g. black and white).
-This doesn't work on modern OS, so they have been converted into 16 depth bitmaps.

 ### SWA sound files

 Some sound files were originally `.SWA`, which can't easily be played.
 Luckily, this format is just `.MP3` with extra data, so renaming to `.MP3` made them playable.
 Thanks, ["hp3" from 2004](https://board.flashkit.com/board/showthread.php?368011-SWA-to-WAV&s=8ddbd4570a8a14ad3138caa3912c99d0&p=3051963&viewfull=1#post3051963)!

+### 1-bit Bitmaps

+A few bitmaps were exported with a bit depth of 1 (e.g. black and white).
+These didn't work properly on modern OS, so have been converted to a bit depth of 8.

+The affected files are the 9 "cursor" files inside `Internal`.

 ## Missing